-Johnson County Natural Resources Master Plan
+Johnson County Natural Resources Plan

 Johnson County, Kansas

-Vireo led the Stakeholder Advisory Committee and the community engagement, including the public opinion surveys and pop-up engagement events, and was actively engaged in all phases of the NRMP inventory and plans for conservation.
+Vireo led the Stakeholder Advisory Committee and the community engagement, including the public opinion surveys and pop-up engagement events, and was actively engaged in all phases of the NRP inventory and plans for conservation.

 assessing the progress made following the 2019 plan